 (14) Use Automatically log out System

 Sometimes existing logged-in users are away from the computer screen.
-In that time someone can change their password, hijack the session, and make a change to their account.
+In that time someone can change their password, hijack the session, and change their account.

 So it is very harmful to WordPress site security.
 To prevent this type of case, you should use an automatic logout system.